 For example, you can grab a piece of fruit like an apple and a small handful of nuts or some avocado and a carrot or two to eat alongside your regular protein supplement.

-In fact, this is probably an even better choice to making a smoothie as you can usually eat more substantial and fibrous foods that wouldn’t usually blend well in a smoothie.
+In fact, this is probably an even better choice for making a smoothie as you can usually eat more substantial and fibrous foods that wouldn’t usually blend well in a smoothie.
 Stomach content and eating foods with high volume can play a big role in making you feel full and satisfied after a meal.

 What about added ingredients?